arco-design/arco-design/site/docs/material/start.guide.en-US.md

 ## Arco CLI

 In order to facilitate developers to quickly build material projects and manage materials.
-Arco provides a Node-based scaffolding tool @arco-design/arco-cli, which roughly includes the following functions:
+Arco provides a Node-based scaffolding tool arco-cli, which roughly includes the following functions:

 - Create an ArcoDesign-based material project based on the template;
 - Publish, manage and use materials;
 - Use material blocks or pages in the project;

-Before starting further process experience, you need to install Arco CLI globally via `npm i @arco-design/arco-cli -g`.
+Before starting further process experience, you need to install Arco CLI globally via `npm i arco-cli -g`.

 ## New Project